xfhg/intercept/README.md

 - [x] Add system self-update check and download of latest core tools

-- [ ] Configurable output types for data collection and overall report
+- [ ] Configurable output types for data collection and overall telemetry report

 - [ ] POST results (in JSON or YAML) to a configurable webhook or notification stream

 <br>

-# PLAYGROUND / CONTRIBUTE
+# PLAYGROUND

+Full examples and functionality ready to mess around with :

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/xfhg/intercept)